elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_01.md

         are pretty important (Especially with respec t to reproducibility).
 As you proceed through the course, please assess what we teach you with respect to the features mentioned in this question.

+## 1.4 How do we get there from here?
+The next sessions of this course will equip you with core knowledge of **Markdown** (and more specifically **RMarkdown** and fam,iliarise you with some software tools to enable you to go from code like this:

+to a document like this: